ganibaev/drawsvg-imp/README.md

 4. Multithreaded supersampling
 5. Modeling and viewing transforms

-## Overview

-In this project, you will implement a simple software rasterizer that draws points, lines, triangles, and bitmap images.
-When you are done, you will have a viewer that supports the basic features of the Scalable Vector Graphics (SVG) format that is now widely used on the internet.

 ### Build Instructions

 In order to ease the process of running on different platforms, we will be using [CMake](http://www.cmake.org/) for our assignments.
 You will need a CMake installation of version 2.8+ to build the code for this assignment.
 It should also be relatively easy to build the assignment and work locally on Windows, OSX or 64-bit version of Linux.
 Building on ARM (e.g. Raspberry Pi, some Chromebooks) is currently not supported.